The Rocket Is the Excuse.

 A Starship launch is not a scheduled event.

-It unfolds on engineering time.
+It moves on engineering time.

 The expedition is designed